-The newly formed laboratory of Scott Cruikshank in the Department of Neurobiology at UAB, is seeking motivated postdoctoral researchers to investigate thalamocortical circuit organization and operation.
-The lab aims to understand bidirectional interactions between the neocortex and thalamus, focusing on processing mechanisms in sensory areas.
+The laboratory of Scott Cruikshank, in the Department of Neurobiology at UAB, is seeking motivated postdoctoral researchers to investigate thalamocortical circuit organization and operation.
+The lab aims to understand bidirectional synaptic interactions between the neocortex and thalamus, focusing on sensory areas.
 We use physiological and optical tools both in vitro and in awake behaving preparations.
 We are especially keen to find someone interested in expanding on our work involving the thalamic reticular nucleus, a part of which was recently accepted for publication in Nature (Preprint: https://doi.org/10.1101/2020.04.16.044487).

 To apply please submit a cover letter, CV, and contact information for 3 references.
 The cover letter should address why you are interested in this position, including how it fits into your overall goals.
 It should also outline the skills and experience that make you qualified.
 Email your application to email@example.com and include the subject line: Postdoc Application.